No Fee Balance Transfer Credit Cards

-First things first, here are the latest “no fee balance transfer credit cards” (last updated April 17, 2013):
+First things first, here are all the “no fee balance transfer credit cards” currently available (last updated December 26th, 2018):

 Chase Slate No Fee Balance Transfer – This is the longest 0% APR no fee balance transfer available right now.
 For a limited time, you can transfer a balance to Chase Slate for free.
 That’s right!
 NO balance transfer fee!
 And the card offers 0% APR for 15 months on both balance transfers and purchases.
 Act quickly on this one…